 It spills grounds out of the basket and performs poorly on fine grinds.
 Along with the other problems we’ve mentioned, this leaves it in fourth place on the list.

 This grinder comes in a variety of colors: black, chrome, copper, red, and shiny copper.
-Apparently, this is supposed to make up for having only fourteen grind settings.
+Apparently, this is supposed to make up for having only twelve grind settings.
 Unfortunately, this is another one of those products that works well when it’s working.
 But most of the time it isn’t.

 The internal gears, which should be made of metal, are of a cheap plastic that could break within a few weeks of purchase.
 What’s worse, Bodum doesn’t sell replacement parts.
 Once these gears break (and they will), you’re left with a useless machine.

 Due to its cheap plastic construction, it’s prone to frequent jams, necessitating disassembling the grinder to clear the jam.
 This creates a mess of bean debris littering the counter when you take it apart.
 Who wants to clean up a mess when they should be drinking coffee?